Family Reunion at Georgia State Parks

 Groups at Georgia State Parks

-There are many reasons why families make visiting our parks an annual tradition.
-It has something to do with the Southern-inspired service and smiles.
-And it has something to do with our wide range of accommodations that fit all budgets, assuring a comfortable night’s sleep for everyone.
+There are many reasons why families make visiting our parks an annual tradition; it may be the Southern-inspired service and smiles, or our wide range of accommodations that fit all budgets, assuring a comfortable night’s sleep for everyone.
 Add in our picnic shelters and group shelters, and you’ll have room for the whole gang.

 Mother Nature plays an important role too, offering a canopy of stars and symphony of night songs to enhance campfire tales.
 Forests, mountains, rivers and lakes deliver the perfect mix of tranquility and activity to reconnect with loved ones.
 And with endless activities such as fishing, golfing, hiking, biking, playgrounds and paddling, your reunion will cater to everyone's interests.